JGRennison/OpenTTD-patches/README.md

 * Allow clicking the money text in the cheats window to enter a quantity.
 * Add cheats to set inflation income and cost factors.
 * Add cheat to set all station ratings to 100%.
+* Add cheat to set all town local authority ratings to Outstanding.

 #### Cargo Distribution and Link Graph